Tennessee-Style Trash Can Turkey (as Practiced in New Orleans)

 The end result was delicious.
 It had a great smoky flavor that turkey usually lacks.

-2 Responses to “Tennessee-Style Trash Can Turkey (as Practiced in New Orleans)”
+8 thoughts on “Tennessee-Style Trash Can Turkey (as Practiced in New Orleans)”

-Use a large ice cooler.
+1. Use a large ice cooler.
 Submerge turkey in salted water (use standard brining recipe for salt and water.
 Add some apple juice if you like.
 Soak 24 hours.
 Good luck.